soedinglab/BaMMmotif2/README.md

 ## How to plot BaMM logos?

 R scripts are provided in directory R to plot the BaMM logo from a BaMM flat file.
-To create a BaMM logo, edit the parameter setting in `plotBaMM.wrapper.R` and source the code in the R session using

-    source( "plotBaMM.wrapper.R" )

-Please find comments on available plotting options in the wrapper.
+There are two R files for plotting BaMM logos: 1. plotBaMMLogo.R and 2.generateLogo.R

+The required input is one of the output files from BaMM!motif with extension .ihbcp, .ihbp, .hbcp or .hbp.

+The logo order is an integer between 0 to 8.

+    plotBaMMLogo.R path_to_bamm_file logo_order

 ## License
 BaMM!motif is released under the GNU General Public License v3 or later.
 See LICENSE for more details.